Ryzal Yusoff started to learn how to code when he was just 14 years old. At 18, he built his first tech product.

 - His Github account, repos and details of his side projects that he completed showing his continuous learning / mastery of new digital skills.

-With his impressive supporting documentation and hard work in achieving his goals, it’s no wonder Ryzal finally succeeded in receiving his visa in the Exceptional Promise category!
+With his impressive supporting documentation and hard work in achieving his goals, it’s no wonder Ryzal finally succeeded in receiving endorsement for the Exceptional Promise category!
+This meant that Ryzal could go to Stage 2 and apply for his Global Talent Visa #TechNationVisa!

 He finally has the freedom to continue to help build startups as well as his own, Veggsocial without having to worry about his residency in the UK.